 For the UNCG Student Community:

-The Counseling and Consulting Clinic attempts to accommodate the needs of the counseling program and the community by providing a flexible schedule.
-Hours change on a semester basis, so please contact the staff to verify the hours.
+The Vacc Counseling and Consulting Clinic offers a flexible schedule to accommodate the needs of the counseling program and the community.
+Hours are adjusted on a semester basis.
+Please call the Clinic at 336.334.5112 to confirm the current schedule.

 General operating hours: